 There are four common types of home internet service:

-- DSL uses the higher frequencies of wired telephone lines to deliver internet faster than outdated dial-up.
+- DSL internet uses the higher frequencies of wired telephone lines to deliver internet faster than outdated dial-up.
 AT&T, CenturyLink, and Frontier offer DSL internet service.

-- Cable uses the same copper wiring as cable TV to provide broadband internet.
+- Cable internet uses the same copper wiring as cable TV to provide broadband internet.
 Cox, Mediacom, Spectrum, Suddenlink, and Xfinity primarily offer cable internet connection.

-- Fiber offers the fastest download speeds available with new fiber-optic cables.
+- Fiber internet offers the fastest download speeds available with new fiber-optic cables.
 AT&T, CenturyLink, Frontier, and Verizon Fios have fiber internet networks.

-- Satellite supports internet in rural areas by using satellites in space and dish recievers on earth.
+- Satellite internet supports internet in rural areas by using satellites in space and dish recievers on earth.
 Viasat and HughesNet are the two leading satellite internet service providers.

 What is a good internet speed?